exakat/exakat/docs/Reports.rst

 Marmelab is a JSON report format.

-Marmelab depends on the following 1 themes : Analyze.
+Marmelab depends on the following theme : Analyze.

 Owasp
 -----